pchapman-uat/CSC356-Martian-Safari/README.md

 - PHP
 - Data retrieved from MySQL DB and displayed on at least 1 PHP web page
 - Implement a Testing strategy involving reliability, accuracy, and UI testing.
 Demonstrate the testing strategy with screenshots or a video.
-- The application should not be something just to demonstrate the requirements, it should "do" something.
+- The application should not be something just to demonstrate the requirements; it should "do" something.

 ## Guidelines